st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

         self.add_resource()
 ```

-- **Imports Libraries:** Imports modules for logging, request handling, MySQL interaction, and MLflow.
+- **Import Libraries:** Import modules for logging, request handling, MySQL interaction, and MLflow.

-- **Initializes Parameters:**
+- **Initialize Parameters:**
-  - host, ports, database credentials, and ML service settings.
+  - Set host, ports, database credentials, and ML service settings.

-- **Configures Flask App:**
+- **Configure Flask App:**
-  - Creates a Flask application and sets up the MySQL database configuration.
+  - Create a Flask application and set up the MySQL database configuration.

-- **Initializes API and Parser:**
+- **Initialize API and Parser:**
-  - Sets up a RESTful API and a request parser.
+  - Set up a RESTful API and a request parser.

-- **Sets Up Database:**
+- **Set Up Database:**
-  - Creates an instance of the MySQL database and links it to the tracking service.
+  - Create an instance of the MySQL database and link it to the tracking service.

-- **Configures MLflow:**
+- **Configure MLflow:**
-  - Sets the tracking URI for MLflow using the provided credentials.
+  - Set the tracking URI for MLflow using the provided credentials.

-- **Sets Up ML Service:**
+- **Set Up ML Service:**
-  - Constructs the URI to access the machine learning service.
+  - Construct the URI to access the machine learning service.

-- **Initializes Query in Tracking Service:**
+- **Initialize Query in Tracking Service:**
-  - Invokes a method to initialize queries in the tracking service.
+  - Invoke a method to initialize queries in the tracking service.

-- **Adds Resources to the API**
+- **Add Resources to the API**

 ```
     def add_resource(self):